Immanuel Kant: Early work

-Kant is best known for his work in the philosophy of ethics and metaphysics, but he made significant contributions to other disciplines.
-In 1754, while contemplating on a prize question by the Berlin Academy about the problem of Earth's rotation, he argued that the Moon's gravity would slow down Earth's spin and he also put forth the argument that gravity would eventually cause the Moon's tidal locking to coincide with the Earth's rotation.
+Kant is best known for his work in the philosophy of ethics and metaphysics, but he also contributed significantly to other disciplines.
+In 1754, while contemplating a prize question by the Berlin Academy about the problem of Earth's rotation, he argued that the Moon's gravity would slow down the Earth's spin.
+He also put forth the argument that gravity would eventually cause the Moon's tidal locking to coincide with the Earth's rotation.
 (Note: Kant himself seems to have found his contribution not significant enough that he published his arguments in a newspaper commentary on the prize question and did not submit them to the Academy: "Kant's Cosmogony" (1900).
 The prize was instead awarded in 1756 to P. Frisi, who incorrectly argued against the slowing down of the spin.)
 The next year, he expanded this reasoning to the formation and evolution of the Solar System in his Universal Natural History and Theory of the Heavens.
-In 1755, Kant received a license to lecture in the University of Königsberg and began lecturing on a variety of topics including mathematics, physics, logic, and metaphysics.
-In his 1756 essay on the theory of winds, Kant laid out an original insight into the Coriolis force.
+In 1755, Kant received a license to lecture at the University of Königsberg and began lecturing on a variety of topics including mathematics, physics, logic, and metaphysics.
+In his 1756 essay on the theory of winds ("New Remarks toward an Elucidation of the Theory of Winds"), Kant laid out a qualitative insight into what is now called Coriolis force.

 In 1756, Kant also published three papers on the 1755 Lisbon earthquake.
 Kant's theory, which involved shifts in huge caverns filled with hot gases, though inaccurate, was one of the first systematic attempts to explain earthquakes in natural rather than supernatural terms.
 In 1757, Kant began lecturing on geography, making him one of the first lecturers to explicitly teach geography as its own subject.
 Geography was one of Kant's most popular lecturing topics and, in 1802, a compilation by Friedrich Theodor Rink of Kant's lecturing notes, Physical Geography, was released.
 After Kant became a professor in 1770, he expanded the topics of his lectures to include lectures on natural law, ethics, and anthropology, along with other topics.